 Any homeless child shall be immediately admitted, even if the child's parent/guardian is unable to produce records normally required to establish residency.
 Board policy 6:140, Education of Homeless Children, and its implementing administrative procedure govern the enrollment of homeless children.

 Homework

-Meaningful homework is considered important practice and is a part of the school curriculum.
-Completion of homework is the student's responsibility.
-Assignment notebooks and/or electronic devices are provided as a tool students may use to enable them to organize their work.
+Homework is a part of the school curriculum and is the student's responsibility.
+Assignment notebooks provide students with a tool to enable them to organize their work.

 Honor Roll